Asymptotic behaviors of incompressible Schr\"{o}dinger flow for small data in three dimensions: Introduction

 and

-This model is a coupled system of the incompressible Navier-Stokes equations and Schr\"{o}dinger map flow which can be used to describe the dispersive theory of magnetization of ferromagnets with quantum effects.
-The system \eqref{Sys-Ori} also arise in the simulation of classical fluids.
+The model \eqref{Sys-Ori} is a coupled system of the incompressible Navier-Stokes equations and Schr\"{o}dinger map flow, which can be used to describe the dispersive theory of magnetization of ferromagnets with quantum effects.

+The incompressible Schr\"odinger flow \eqref{Sys-Ori} arises in the simulation of classical fluids in order to capture the coherent vortical structures and their dynamics.
 In \cite{Chern,Ch17,Ch16} they formulated and simulated classical fluids using a $\C^2$-valued Schrödinger equation subject to an incompressibility constraint.
-Such a fluid flow was called an incompressible Schrödinger flow, which is used to simulated classical fluids with particular advantage in its simplicity and its ability of capturing thin vortex dynamics.
-They further considered the incompressible Schr\"odinger flow with Berger metric, and derived the Euler-Schr\"odinger map system, meanwhile simulating viscous fluid remains an open problem.
-If $u\equiv 0$, the model \eqref{Sys-Ori} is reduced to the Schr\"{o}dinger flow of maps from $\R^d$ into $\S^2$, which is an interesting equation known as the ferromagnetic chain system, and has been intensely studied in the last decades.
-We refer to \cite{KTV} for the detailed review.
+Such a fluid flow was called incompressible Schrödinger equation, which is used to simulated classical fluids with particular advantage in its simplicity and its ability of capturing thin vortex dynamics.
+Then they introduce the velocity Clebsch variable and vorticity Clebsch variable to derived the incompressible Schr\"odinger map flow \eqref{Sys-Ori}, which reveals a deep relation between Clebsch variables in hydrodynamics and spins in quantum mechanics.